simondlevy/Hackflight/README.md

 * [MulticopterSim](https://github.com/simondlevy/MulticopterSim) flight simulator based on UnrealEngine

-To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library; however, the core flight-control algorithm is hardware-independent.
+To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library and uses the Arduino API; however, the core flight-control algorithm is hardware-independent.

 ## Design principles